Use JXPlorer to connect to a Symantec Directory DSA through SSL

 dsa>

 During the Test Case 3, we used the marco_drew.pem that was generated by the samples/ssld setup.
-Interestingly, other than the certificate file, the certificate is actually not stored on the DSA at all.
-This means that so long as the certificate is trusted, the certificate Subject matches the desired dn of a user in the directory, and both the certificate and key are set in the "Client Certificate" of the JxPlorer, then it will allow us to bind with the democorp DSA using the certificate.
+Interestingly, other than the certificate file, the certificate is actually not stored on the Data DSA at all.
+This means that so long as the certificate is trusted, the certificate Subject matches the desired dn of a user in the directory, and both the certificate and key are set in the "Client Certificate" of the JXplorer, then it will allow us to bind with the democorp DSA using the certificate.

-To allow a regular CA-issued certificate to be used in place of the marco_drew certificate example above, we will need to append the root CA and other intermediate CA to the trusted.pem file and restart the DSA.
+To allow a regular CA-issued certificate, or even a self-signed certificate, to be used in place of the marco_drew certificate example above, we will need to import the root CA and other intermediate CA to the trusted.pem file and restart the DSA.
 This is to establish the trust.
-Otherwise, we will see the following error in the trace console:
+The command to do the import:

 dsa> set trace=all;